 Arthritis is a common condition that affects the health and function of your joints.
 Dr. Martina Randall offers a wide range of treatments to help manage your arthritis symptoms and get you back to your normal routines.
-Located in the North Hollywood neighborhood of Los Angeles, California, Dr. Randall provides exceptional and compassionate patient care.
-To speak with a skilled foot and ankle surgeon about your arthritis, call the nearest office or book an appointment online today.
+Serving the North Hollywood, Burbank, Glendale, and surrounding Los Angeles, CA areas, The Foot and Ankle Sports Institute provides exceptional and compassionate patient care.
+To speak with a skilled foot and ankle surgeon about your arthritis, call the office or book an appointment online today.

 Arthritis is a very common condition that affects an estimated 22% of adults in the United States.